Court documents: 68-year-old killed man who was dating woman he wanted to date

 Spokane police allege Duarte A. Cordero, who has a first-degree murder conviction from 1990, shot Joey V. Cortez in the head.
 Cortez's age wasn't provided.

-Court records said officers found Cortez at 1315 W. Shannon Ave. shot but still alive shortly before 11 p.m.
+Court records said officers found Cortez with gunshot wounds at 1315 W. Shannon Ave. but still alive shortly before 11 p.m.

 As police provided medical aid to Cortez, Cordero was walking eastbound on Shannon Avenue from the area of Cedar Street.
 Officers detained Cordero and eventually booked him into the Spokane County Jail on suspicion of second-degree murder.
 Cortez died at the hospital, according to court records.

-Cortez's girlfriend, who lives nearby on W. Shannon Ave., told police an intoxicated Cordero showed up at the house around 1 p.m.
+Cortez's girlfriend, who lives nearby on West Shannon Avenue, told police an intoxicated Cordero showed up at the house around 1 p.m.
 Sunday.
 She said Cordero was trying to date her but she did not want to date him.

 She said Cordero slapped her in the face and the homeowner, a different woman, told Cordero to leave.
 As Cordero left, he said, "You just watch, you just watch, you will see," Cortez's girlfriend told police.